TypeFox/monaco-languageclient/README.md

 None of the verification examples is part of the npm workspace.
 Some bring substantial amount of npm dependencies that pollute the main node_modules dependencies and therefore these examples need to be build and started independently.
 All verifaction examples re-uses the code form the json client example and therefore require the json server to be started.

-- [angular verification example](./verify/angular): Before March 2024 this was located in [a separate repository](https://github.com/TypeFox/monaco-languageclient-ng-example).
+- [Angular verification example](./verify/angular): Before March 2024 this was located in [a separate repository](https://github.com/TypeFox/monaco-languageclient-ng-example).
 If you want to test it, Please do: `cd verify/angular && npm run verify`.
 It serves the client here: <http://localhost:4200>.

 - [webpack verification example](./verify/webpack) demonstrates how bundling can be achieved with webpack.
 You find the configuration here: [webpack.config.js](./verify/webpack/webpack.config.js).
 Please do: `cd verify/webpack && npm run verify`.
 It serves the client here: <http://localhost:8081>.